lgiuliani80/artifact-sign-office-macro/README.md

 The Office SIP DLLs must be registered on the system.
 These are located in the `x86/` and `x64/` folders:

+*The code has been tested with 32 version ONLY, but it should work with both*.

 **For 32-bit Office:**
 ```cmd
 cd x86\